So, how does a hypervisor work?

-A hypervisor is a program that sits above a hardware layer.
-Sometimes referred to as the host machine.
-The hypervisor allows multiple operating systems to run as virtual machines (VM) and these are known as guest machines.
 It is the hypervisors job to carve up the underlying hardware and provide this to each VM depending on the application the VM is running.
-By doing this, the hypervisor manages system resources far more efficiently than a standalone server with an operating system and can provide extra processing power, memory, disk space and network ports as and when required from the resources available on the host machine.
+By doing this, the hypervisor manages system resources far more efficiently than a standalone server and can provide extra processing power, memory, disk space and network ports as and when required from the resources available on the host machine.

-Creating a VM takes just a few clicks using the hypervisor simply select the following:
+Post installation, things really are a breeze.
+Configuring a VM takes just a few clicks, using the hypervisor simply select the following:

 - Firstly, choose the guest OS to run the VM.

 - Set the IP address and login credentials.

 The VM will then run appearing as a physical machine running in a virtual environment.